Arts, history and traditions at the heart of Cornouaille

 What to see around Quimper

-The choice is yours: in the vicinity of Quimper, you’ll find numerous seaside resorts to delight holidaymakers.
-Brittany also boasts a number of typical and charming communes, taking you back into the historical past of this beautiful region.
-And don’t forget the many islands in the Bigouden region, a real regional treasure.
+The choice is yours: Near Quimper, there are numerous seaside resorts for holidaymakers to discover.
+Brittany also boasts many charming, typical communes, taking you back in time to this beautiful region’s historic past.
+Last but not least, don’t forget the many islands in the Bigouden region, a real regional treasure.

 Le Guilvinec: France’s leading artisanal fishing port, ideal for watching the return of the fishing boats and tasting fresh seafood.